Festive Antipasto Skewers: The Ultimate Holiday Appetizer

-- Make ahead friendly: you can make the skewers up to 3 days in advance, then wrap with plastic wrap and refrigerate until needed
+- Make-Ahead Friendly: Assemble the skewers up to 3 days in advance, wrap them tightly with plastic wrap, and refrigerate until ready to serve.

-- Mix and match: use your favorite Italian cured meats, cheeses, vegetables, and olives to make a little something that everyone will love!
-(Always make a few vegetarian skewers if there are non-meat eaters enjoying as well!
+- Customizable: Mix and match your favorite Italian cured meats, cheeses, and marinated vegetables.
+Don’t forget to make a few vegetarian skewers for non-meat eaters!

 What Is Antipasto?